alexrudall/ai-engine/README.md

 # AI::Engine

-An experimental, easy-ish way to add AI assistants to your Rails app!
+AI::Engine is the fastest way to add AI Assistants to your Rails app!
+It's a Rails Engine which sets up everything you need to start streaming from OpenAI Assistants in your Rails app.

+Full docs can be found at [RailsAI.com](https://railsai.com/docs/installation).

 ## Usage